StephenHogg/StephenHogg.github.io/_posts/2019-06-06-Obfuscating_a_lack_of_AI.md

 title: "How to obfuscate the fact that you're not really doing AI"
 ---

 Oh my god this happens all the time I swear.
 What I'm talking about here is the thing where you build a model and think it works, but if you look closer it's actually doing almost nothing.
-This post looks at a few dead giveaways and traps you (or better yet, someone else), can fall into.
+This post looks at a common yet (in my opinion) not widely discussed trap you (or better yet, someone else), can fall into.

 ## Even simple models can stuff up